4 Minute Read

 People and Process

 While robot picking is now a reality, most warehouse operations are still dependent on people to pick orders.
 With current labor shortages and high staff turnover, the onus should be on keeping the picking process as simple as possible.
 New staff members need to quickly acquire product knowledge, with modern warehouses often containing thousands of Stock Keeping Units (SKUs).
+Utilizing technology, such as mobile inventory solutions, can help new employees quickly gain product knowledge and improve training efficiency

 Expect initial productivity to be lower until the staff completes training.
 Picking instructions should be clear and simple, only providing the user with the information they need to do the job, e.g., product description, quantity and bin location.